Ushijima Shrine in Tokyo

 Ushijima Shrine Bon Odori Matsuri (middle of Sep.)

 The festival is held for about 3 days.
-Enjoy the drums and the mikoshi (portable shrine) procession's.
+Enjoy the drums and the mikoshi (portable shrine) processions.

 Ushijima Shrine Grand Festival (14th till 16th)

 The festival has a history of over 1100 years and is held every 5 years.
 The next one will be in 2022.
 The highlight is a parade which is held on 2 days.
-The priest and its followers wear traditional costumes and a beautifully decorated imperial-style carriage (Horen) with two black bulls in front is the main attraction.
+The priest and his followers wear traditional costumes and a beautifully decorated imperial-style carriage (Horen) with two black bulls in front is the main attraction.

 My 100 Best Moments in Japan